NLewe/Bayes-interaction-niche/README.md

-## Part 3
+## Part 3 Identification and tree building
 - The R scripts contains the identification of the fungal sequences using the UNITE database.
+- A phylogenetic tree for the plant species is built.
-- A phyloseq object is build as output, including a phylogenetic tree.
+- A phyloseq object is build as output, including the phylogenetic tree.
 Phyloseq is a well known and often used package for analysis of phylogenetic datasets.
 - A coverage based rarefaction is applied to each dataset.

 #### Files needed
+- Part3_Identification_Tree
-- seqtab.nochim.E1.rds
+- seqtab.nochim.E1.rds (resulting from former step: Part2)
-- seqtab.nochim.E2.rds
+- seqtab.nochim.E2.rds (resulting from former step: Part2)
-- meta_table.csv
+- meta_tables:
+    M0_meta.xlsx (meta for E1)
+    meta_M1wcontrol.xlsx and meta_M1.csv (meta for E2)
 - unite database file (downloadable at UNITE website)
--

-## Part 4 ###
+## Part 4 - Diversity metrics & interaction generalism ###
 All diversity metrics are calculated both at the level of an individual plant and at the plant species level.
-A phylogenetic tree for the plant species is built.

 #### Files needed
+- Part4_diversity_metrics_generalism.R
 - ps_E1.rds
 - ps_E2.rds
 - meta_plants